rdappel/courses/pages/version-control-essentials/branching.md

 - **Test before merging**: Always test your changes before merging into main branches

-- **Use the cautious merge approach**: Merge main into feature first, then feature into main
+- **Use the development branch workflow**: Create feature branches from dev, not master

+- **Keep master stable**: Only merge into master when ready for release

 # Exercise 1